Builtin Functions

 store_value()

-def store_value(key, value) -> NoneTypeStores a key-value pair in the workspace settings, namespaced by the calling module’s member path in the workspace.
+def store_value(key, value) -> NoneTypeStores a key-value pair in the workspace settings, namespaced by either a provided path or the calling module’s member path in the workspace.

 The value is available immediately after storing and persists across